stefanbohacek/BetterContactForm/README.md

 A Few Good Tips I Didn't Implement
 ==================================

 - The _Name_ field is not really necessary, as it will likely be included in the email or the person's Twitter page.
-The visitor can also easily include his or her name in the message.
+The visitor can also easily include their name in the message.